helium/HIP/0040-validator-denylist.md

 As a last detail, the implementation of the denylist should exist with a controlling chain variable.
 The proposition of denylists (outside of this specification) makes many efforts to avoid avenues for exploitation or perverse incentives.
 However, if these issues should arise, the community should be able to vote to disable this functionality.
 The community should continue to explore more programmatic methods of network verification to minimize human subjectivity or opportunities for coordinated control of rewards.
 The Foundation is eager to deploy resources to the cause as we believe a denylist should be a temporary solution as the overall rewards scheme shifts to favor data transfer.

 ## Drawbacks
-[drawbacks]: #drawbacks

 Since the majority of Validators in consensus must agree to deny earnings, it is possible that a particular consensus group does not hold enough voting power due to participation in a particular Denylist.
 This would lead to a dishonest hotspot still being able to earn enough to make their falsified coverage financially attractive.

 ## Deployment Impact
-[deployment-impact]: #deployment-impact

 This proposal offers a migration path for previous denylist functionality, enabling more diversity in participation as well as greater visibility to the impact of denylists.
 Furthermore, because this denylist is executed on Validators, it will be impossible for gaming Hotspots or manufacturers to exclude the denylist from their devices.

 This proposal expects Validator operators to evaluate and include denylists in their deployments.
 At point of release, bundled deploys (Docker) would be updated to include at least the existing Nova-operated denylist.
 Large publicly known Validator operators have already been notified and they intend to support this functionality pending the approval of this HIP.
 For Validators leveraging VaaS, your provider will be able to accommodate your specific denylist inclusion requests.

 ## Success Metrics
-[success-metrics]: #success-metrics

 A sufficient number of Validators subscribe to denylists in order to block rewards for known gaming Hotspots.
 Additionally, these denylists continue to be maintained with a minimal number of false-positive inclusions.